← Return to Blog Index

 Signal Type What AI Extracts Predictive Value

-Similar Style Performance Identifies past styles with similar attributes (silhouette, fabric, price, color).
+Similar Style Performance Identifies past styles with similar attributes.
 Uses their performance as baseline.
 High - best predictor when good matches exist

-Attribute Analysis Decomposes style into features (sleeve length, neckline, print type).
+Attribute Analysis Decomposes style into features.
 Assesses each attribute's current appeal.
 High - reveals which features drive performance

-Trend Strength Measures social media mentions, search volume, runway appearances, influencer adoption of related trends.
+Trend Strength Measures social media mentions, search volume, runway appearances, influencer adoption.
 Medium-High - leading indicator of demand

-Price Position Evaluates price relative to category, brand positioning, competitive set, and customer willingness to pay.
+Price Position Evaluates price relative to category, brand positioning, competitive set.
 Medium - significant impact on volume

 Customer Insights Reviews segment preferences, past purchase behavior, style affinity of target customers.
 Medium - matches styles to customer base